dddrrreee/cs140e-win19/lab1-blink/lab.md

 ### Lab: make sure R/pi hardware and its toolchain works.

+There's a lot of fiddly little details in getting a pi working, and this is many people's first time working with this kind of hardware, so we break this down into many (perhaps too-many) small steps.
+Please help make this document better!

-We'll use different variations of a blinky light using GPIO 20:
+We'll use different variations of a blinky light using GPIO pin 20:

   1. you'll make the code blink manually;
   2. then use a pre-compiled program (why not skip 1?);